 Along with its frequent acquisitions, Agilent also remains nimble through divestitures.
-Its plan to spin off the electronic measurement business as Keysight reduces its exposure to the cyclical electronic measurement industry.
-The remaining businesses will keep the Agilent name and will be able to better focus its financial and management resources on growth.
+In late 2014 it spun off its electronic measurement business as Keysight Technologies -- in a move that reduced its exposure to the cyclical electronic measurement industry.

 In the meantime, Agilent has continued to invest about 10% of its revenue in research and development.
 The company spent more than $700 million in 2013 on R&D to develop new products or make product improvements.